Transition pathways connecting crystals and quasicrystals: Models and Results

-In order to overcome these difficulties, we apply a numerical method based on the HiSD to compute the high-index saddle points corresponding to the transition states of quasicrystals.
-The HiSD for index-$k$ saddles ($k$-HiSD) is governed by the following dynamic equation \cite{yin2019high},
+The presence of zero eigenvalues is computationally a challenge.
+To deal with the repeated zero eigenvalues of equilibrium phases in computing the degenerate transition states, we applied a numerical method, HiSD, for high-index saddle points to find degenerate index-1 saddle points, with the inclusion of both negative eigenvalues and zero eigenvalues.
+The HiSD for finding index-$k$ saddles ($k$-HiSD) is governed by the following dynamics \cite{yin2019high},